jumpyjacko/dotfiles/README.md

 `sudo cp ~/.config/dwmbar/dwmbarrc /usr/share/dwmbar/config`

 Quick install for the prerequisites:
-`sudo pacman -Syu feh zsh neovim alacritty firefox exa git neofetch dwmbar xorg`
+`sudo pacman -Syu feh zsh neovim alacritty firefox exa git neofetch xorg`

 ## Window manager
 I use dwm for this, it is at [this repository](https://github.com/JumpyJacko/dwm).